aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

 * `internet_ip` - The internet ip of the VPN.
 * `business_status` - The business status of the VPN gateway.
 * `ssl_vpn_internet_ip` - The IP address of the SSL-VPN connection.
 This parameter is returned only when the VPN gateway is a public VPN gateway and supports only the single-tunnel mode.
 In addition, the VPN gateway must have the SSL-VPN feature enabled.
+* `disaster_recovery_internet_ip` - The backup public IP address of the VPN gateway.
+The second IP address assigned by the system to create an IPsec-VPN connection.
+This parameter is returned only when the VPN gateway supports the dual-tunnel mode.

 ## Timeouts